igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 ## Spin Bit   {#spinbit}

 This section is a small recap of the Spin bit working mechanism.
-For a comprehensive explanation of the algorithm, please see {{SPIN-BIT}}.
+For a comprehensive explanation of the algorithm, please see {{QUIC-MANAGEABILITY}}.

 The Spin bit is an Alternate-Marking {{AltMark}} generated signal, where the size of the alternation changes with the flight size each RTT.